theochem/horton/doc/user_localization.rst

 Pipek-Mezey localization of restricted Hartree-Fock orbitals for the water molecule
 -----------------------------------------------------------------------------------

-This is a basic example on how to perform a Pipek-Mezey localization in Horton.
+This is a basic example on how to perform a Pipek-Mezey localization in HORTON.
 This script performs a Pipek-Mezey localization for the water molecule using the cc-pVDZ basis set and Mulliken projectors.

 .. literalinclude :: ../data/examples/localization/water_pm.py